Spanish Possessive Adjectives

 In English, the possessive adjectives are: my, your, his, her, our, and their.
 They indicate ownership.
-The Spanish possessive adjectives are listed in the table to the right.
+The Spanish possessive adjectives are listed in the table below.

 A Possessive Adjective always accompanies a noun.